amanelis/soundcloud2/README.md

 ## Overview

-The humble beginnings of a Wantsa API client.   [`Hashie::Mash`](https://github.com/intridea/hashie) objects, providing a handy hash that supports dot notation:
+The humble beginnings of a Soundcloud API client.   [`Hashie::Mash`](https://github.com/intridea/hashie) objects, providing a handy hash that supports dot notation:

-    deal.business.name
+    client.users(:q => 'skrillex').city
-    => "Hooters"
+    => "melbourne"
-    deal.type
+    client.tracks(:q => 'A new world').permalink
-    => "Purchase"
+    => "babiixj-into-a-new-world"

 ## Usage

 ### Instantiate
-The client should be instantiated with a username, password, and location to the SSL certificates directory.
+The client should be instantiated with a single api_key that you can attain from this url: http://soundcloud.com/you/apps/new

     require 'rad_widget'
     client = Wantsa::Client.new(:username => "9f2c5cb0-abcd-012e-fe5f-12313b12f8a6",